ford-at-home/trail-journal-extractor/README.md

 This will:
 1. Read the extracted journal
-2. For each entry, generate a brief description of the trail section using Claude AI
+2. For each entry, generate a brief description of the trail section using Claude via AWS Bedrock
 3. Add the context to each entry
 4. Create a new file named `journal_<id>_enhanced.txt`